csh970605/csh970605.github.io/_posts/2023-06-08-Data_Augmentation.md

 + [“Data augmentation using random image cropping and patches for deep CNNs”, 2018](https://arxiv.org/abs/1811.09030) : A random image cropping and patching (RICAP) technique that combines random cropped patches from four images into one image.
 Also, like the mixup, 4 labels are mixed according to the area ratio of the patch to create a soft label for learning.
 <br><br>

-+ [“Manifold Mixup: Better Representations by Interpolating Hidden States”, 2018](https://arxiv.org/abs/1806.05236) : Mixup is performed at the hidden representation or feature map level rather than the input image.
++ [“Manifold Mixup: Better Representations by Interpolating Hidden States”, 2018](https://arxiv.org/abs/1806.05236) : Mixup is performed at the hidden representation or feature map level rather than on the input image.
 <br><br>

 + [“Hide-and-Seek: A Data Augmentation Technique for Weakly-Supervised Localization and Beyond”, 2018](https://arxiv.org/abs/1811.02545) : After dividing the image into grids, the patch is randomly erased at the every iteration and train the model.